0xA2/Pokemon-Savefile-Editor/README.md

 # Pokemon-Savefile-Editor
-Savefile editor for the 4th generation NDS Pokemon games
+Command line savefile editor for the 4th generation NDS Pokemon games

 Tested only on Debian 10 using [DeSmuME  - DS Emulator](http://desmume.com/)